Chart Color Schemes

 Windang has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the population of the suburb of Windang is estimated at around 2,611 people.
-This figure reflects an increase of 1 person since the 2021 Census, which reported a population of 2,610 people.
-The change is inferred from AreaSearch's estimate of the resident population at 2,605 following examination of the latest ERP data release by the ABS in June 2024, and an additional 2 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,101 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The primary driver of population growth for Windang was overseas migration during recent periods.
+As of February 2026, the population of the suburb of Windang is estimated to be around 2,611 people.
+This reflects an increase of 1 person since the 2021 Census, which reported a population of 2,610 people.
+The change is inferred from the resident population of 2,605, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 2 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,101 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Applying growth rates from these aggregations to all areas for years 2032 to 2041 indicates an overall population decline of 13 persons by 2041.
-However, specific age cohorts are anticipated to grow during this period, notably the 25 to 34 age group which is projected to increase by 56 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+According to this methodology, projections indicate a decline in overall population of the suburb over this period, with the population expected to shrink by 10 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 54 people.

 Frequently Asked Questions - Population